Timken Company: Products

 Timken is focused on expanding its tapered roller bearings and growing its offering of industrial bearings and mechanical power transmission products and services.
 Today the company engineers, manufactures and markets bearings, gear drives, automated lubrication systems, belts, chain, couplings and linear motion products, and offers a spectrum of powertrain rebuild and repair services.
-Timken engineering knowledge in metallurgy, tribology and power transmission is applied across bearings and related systems to improve the reliability and efficiency of machinery around the world.
-Applications range from Mars rovers to offshore wind turbines.
+Timken products are used in a variety of diversified markets including railroading, food and beverage, energy harvesting, marine vessels, mining, agriculture, construction, civil aerospace, defense and commercial vehicles.